aflanders7/inkstitch/collections/_developers/en/002-009-contribute-code.md

 At the top of the page you will see a notification to compare & pull request.
 Click the green button to create your pull request.
 ![Add python to path](/assets/images/developers/contribute-code/Pull-Request.png)

 Add a title and description that describes the changes you have made.
-Make sure that `Allow edits by maintainders` is selected.
+Make sure that `Allow edits by maintainers` is selected.
 Then click the green button the create the pull request.
 This pull request will be visible in the pull requests tab of the main Ink/Stitch GitHub repository.
 Project maintainers will review your changes and either request changes or merge your changes into the main project.